everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 The hash of your subtract Wasm component may be different.
 Check `javascript/output` for the appropriate file name.

 We use the `--debug` flag this time to force re-execution of the tasks in our workflow.
-The `--debug` flag lets us see our WASI logs on every run while we are developing our functions, but should not be used in production because it eliminates the benefits of caching.
+The `--debug` flag lets us see our WASI logs on every run while we are developing our functions, but it should not be used in production because it eliminates the benefits of caching.

 Post this workflow: